How to make a budget as a couple.

+Try to make budgeting fun (yes! budgeting can be funnish!).
 Instead of saying, “Let’s have a budget meeting.”
-(I mean, that prob sounds fairly boring to a non budget lover, right!?), invite your spouse to something fun, plus a budget meeting!
+(I mean, that prob sounds fairly boring to anyone, right!?), invite your spouse to something fun, plus a budget meeting!

-You could go on a walk, have a picnic, bring their favorite foods.
+You could go on a walk, have a picnic, or bring their favorite foods to enjoy while discussing the budget.
 Make the budget meetings a little less boring and try to make it a fun experience for everyone involved.

 When it comes to the budget you need to work as a team.
 Avoid putting blame on your spouse.
 Instead of, “You spent way to much this month!” say phrases like, “We spent to much this month.”
 Yes!
 Even if it truly might be your spouse overspending, work as a team and never ever blame.
 The only thing blaming will bring is contention.

 Compromise is a must when getting on the same page as your spouse with the budget.
 Maybe you are super frugal and your spouse isn’t, this is totally normal!

 Find a way to meet in the middle.
 Perhaps your spouse wants to get a hair cut and color every month, but you feel that makes the budget to tight.
 Ask if they would be willing to get a cut and color every 6-8 weeks instead.
 Give your spouse freedom in their budget, while also making sure the budget is kept.

 Include personal spending money for both you and your spouse.
 This spending money gives both of you the freedom to spend how you want, when you want, with completely no guilt or judgement attached to it.